Skip to main content Skip to complementary content

 For instructions and API details, see Qlik Developer: Pin applications to engine sizes.

-Comparing app performance across engine sizes
+Comparing application performance across engine sizes

 This tool is especially useful if you assign a larger engine to an application and want to verify whether the change improves performance.